-You should change your dressing in 2 days if you had a lysis of adhesions performed.
+You should change your dressing in 2 days.
 Cover the portals with waterproof band aids.
+If you have a PAIN PUMP, remove it with your dressing.
 We will remove all stitches at your visit.
 You may shower at 48 hours but do not soak the incisions.